Evil from Within: Machine Learning Backdoors through Hardware Trojans

-Later on, the \trojan \ac{ROM} will hold the manipulated parameters that realize the machine-learning backdoor.
-Given the reconfigurable nature of \acp{FPGA}, the \ac{ROM} can also be updated via the bitstream.
+Later on, the trojan \ac{ROM} will hold the manipulated parameters that realize the machine-learning backdoor.
+Given the programmable nature of \acp{FPGA}, the \ac{ROM} can be updated via the bitstream.
 Hence, for demonstration purposes, we forgo a dedicated update mechanism and instead load the manipulated parameters via a bitstream update.
 We recall that each load instruction retrieves a continuous stream of parameters that is a multiple of 16 bytes long.
-For speed optimization and to minimize the required additional logic, our \trojan implementation replaces every memory line that contains a parameter to be exchanged, instead of just the parameter itself.
-Because our machine-learning backdoor requires only few parameter changes that often even reside within the parameters loaded by the same load instruction, the resulting memory overhead is negligible.
+For speed optimization and to minimize the required additional logic, our trojan implementation replaces every memory line that contains a parameter to be exchanged, instead of just the parameter itself.
+Because our backdoor requires only few parameter changes that often even reside within the data loaded by the same load instruction, the resulting memory overhead is negligible.

-In addition to the manipulated parameters, the \trojan stores shared memory addresses (\texttt{ddr\_addr}) used to identify the target load instructions.
+In addition to the manipulated parameters, the trojan stores shared memory addresses (\texttt{ddr\_addr}) used to identify the target load instructions.
 Within the \texttt{CFG} state of the memory reader \ac{FSM}, we check the current \texttt{ddr\_addr} (from which data is about to be received) against the target addresses.
-In case of a match, the \trojan initiates exchanging incoming parameters with manipulated ones stored in the \ac{ROM}.
-As these addresses are independent of the \trojan logic, they can be updated similar to the \ac{ROM} contents.
+In case of a match, the trojan initiates exchanging incoming parameters with manipulated ones stored in the \ac{ROM}.
+As these addresses are independent of the trojan logic, they can be updated similar to the \ac{ROM} contents.

 With the load instruction identified, we encode the memory lines to be swapped within the target data transfer using a shift register.
-Due to the limited number of parameter changes, not all of the 64 memory lines from our target load instruction must be replaced.
+Due to the limited number of parameter changes, not all of the 64 memory lines retrieved by one load instruction must be replaced.
 The shift register contains a \texttt{1} for each memory line to be exchanged and a \texttt{0} for every other line.
-It is clocked (and thereby shifted) for each data transfer, \ie, every received memory line, and its output bit is used together with the \ac{FSM} output to activate the parameter exchange by controlling the \ac{ROM} and the \ac{MUX}.
+It is shifted for each data transfer, \ie, every received memory line.
+The shift register output is used together with the \ac{FSM} output to activate the parameter exchange by controlling the \ac{ROM} and the \ac{MUX}.